mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 [Predict Loan Eligibility using Machine Learning Models](https://towardsdatascience.com/predict-loan-eligibility-using-machine-learning-models-7a14ef904057)

 ## Conclusion
-In this tutorial, we learned how to create models to predict the target variable, i.e. if the applicant will be able to repay the loan or not.
+In this tutorial, we learned how to create models to predict the target variable, that is whether the applicant will be able to repay the loan or not.

+This is a classification problem where we have to predict whether a loan will be approved or not.
+In a classification problem, we have to predict discrete values based on a given set of independent variable(s).

+Loan prediction is a very common real-life problem that each retail bank faces at least once in its lifetime.
+If done correctly, it can save many hours of work.

+Although this tutorial is specially built to give a walkthrough of a Loan Prediction problem, you can always refer the content to get a comprehensive overview to solve a classification problem.